schmylan/zeroscript/README.md

 ```

 > [!TIP]
-> Whatever value is specified in the `language` attribute is technically moot since it's never included in the HTML.
+> Whatever value is specified in the `lang` attribute is technically moot since it's never included in the HTML.
 Therefore, whatever value is specified is more for human consumption than for the machine.

 ### Sibling Files